- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

 What symptoms may arise with tooth pain?

-If you can also see inflammation in the mouth, bleeding around the teeth, discoloration of enamel, and fever or chills, you may be looking at a more serious problem.
+If you also notice inflammation in the mouth, bleeding around the teeth, discoloration of the enamel, and fever or chills, you may be dealing with a more serious problem.

-In the case that any of the signs mentioned above last for longer than 3 days, they are unlikely to go away on their own.
+If any of the signs mentioned above last for longer than 3 days, they are unlikely to resolve on their own.
 You should contact a dental professional and seek help.

 What is the best painkiller for toothache?